dougdyson/katas/challenges/stripComments/notes.md

 ### Considerations
 * REFACTOR: if you can refactor within your time constraints, do so!
-* BACKLOG: communicate with team and add to backlog for triage and prioritization
+* BACKLOG: communicate with team and add to backlog for triage, grooming and prioritization
 * IGNORE: communicate with team and come to consensus on ignoring